UPA’s commitment to the National Redress Scheme

 Wattle Place – NSW Support Service for Forgotten Australians

-Wattle Place can be contacted on 1800 663 844 (freecall from a fixed line phone) or 02 9633 5395.
+Wattle Place is operated by Relationships Australia.
+Centrally located at Harris Park in Western Sydney, Wattle Place can be contacted on 1800 663 844 (freecall from a fixed line phone) or 02 9633 5395.

 The Find and Connect web address is www.findandconnect.gov.au.